Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

 # Stock-Analysis-using-FinBERTandBART

 ## Code Summary
-This code is designed to create a system that can fetch stock data and financial news, predict trends, and provide investment advice using Machine Learning models through Transformers.
+This project is designed to fetch stock data and financial news, predict trends, and provide investment advice using Machine Learning models through Transformers.
+It uses various libraries to process the data, fine-tune models, and create an interactive UI for users to input their API keys and stock symbols.

 ### Main Functionality of the Code